jamirawan/dox/js-libraries/reaksi/freeCodeCamp/add-inline-styles-in-react.md

 ---

 layout: about
-title: Access props using `this.props`
+title: Add inline styles in React
 parent: freeCodeCamp challenges
 grand_parent: React JS
 great_grand_parent: JS Libraries
-nav_order: 1
+nav_order: 4
 has_children: false
 has_toc: false

 ---
-# --description--
+# Add inline styles in React

 You may have noticed in the last challenge that there were several other syntax differences from HTML inline styles in addition to the `style` attribute set to a JavaScript object.
 First, the names of certain CSS style properties use camel case.
 For example, the last challenge set the size of the font with `fontSize` instead of `font-size`.
 Hyphenated words like `font-size` are invalid syntax for JavaScript object properties, so React uses camel case.
 As a rule, any hyphenated style properties are written using camel case in JSX.